scala-ide/ecosystem/README.rst

 Scala IDE ecosystem builds
 ==========================

+**This documentation is out of date.
+Check the wiki pages for more up-to-date information**

 This is a set of maven projects used to create the Scala IDE ecosystem update sites.

 The projects